AUTORIDE | All about cars

 In a nutshell, the purpose of the car dashboard symbols is to either inform or warn the driver.
 For instance, the high-beam symbol illuminates when you turn on your high-beam lights.
 It has only an informative character.
 On the other hand, if the check engine symbol illuminates, you should start to worry.

-There are many car dashboard symbols, and even experienced drivers might need to recall their meaning.
+Many car dashboard symbols exist, and even experienced drivers might need to recall their meaning.
 That's why we prepared an extensive overview of various car symbols that can appear on your dashboard.
 Please let us know if you spot a warning light on the dashboard that we did not include in this overview!

 Cruise control warning light